Irin-Thomas/Statistical-Modelling-and-Forecasting/README.md

 # Statistical-Modelling-and-Forecasting
-This repository contains the full analysis and supporting code for the **MA7007 Statistical Modelling and Forecasting coursework** using **GAMLSS** models on three datasets.
-T

----

-## 📄 Report Summary

-The report presents a comprehensive statistical analysis of three datasets using the **Generalised Additive Models for Location, Scale, and Shape (GAMLSS)** framework in R. The models address different distributional assumptions, non-linear trends, and heteroscedasticity in real-world data.
+The project presents a comprehensive statistical analysis of three datasets using the **Generalised Additive Models for Location, Scale, and Shape (GAMLSS)** framework in R. The models address different distributional assumptions, non-linear trends, and heteroscedasticity in real-world data.

 ---